-PROGRAMMABLE TRANSMITTER T1239
+PROGRAMMABLE TRANSMITTER T1249

-- I,V / 4÷20 mA
+- sensor's temperature / 4÷20 mA

 - accuracy class: 0.05

 - input-output isolation of 3kV

 - supplied from output current loop

 - rail-mounted enclosure

-The signal conditioner is fully programmable - both input type (voltage or current) and input range falling into $\pm 11V$, $\pm 22mA$ may be redefined at any time.
-User-friendly configuration software runs under Windows.
-All that is needed is an interface cable (T1201) connected between PC's RS232 serial port and programming port of the transmitter.
+The temperature transmitter is fully programmable - both sensor type (RTD or thermocouple) and temperature range may be redefined at any time.
+User-friendly configuration software runs under Windows (95 or later).
+All that is needed is an interface cable (T1201) connected between PC's RS232 serial port and three-pin programming port of the transmitter.
 Separate power supply is not required.
-The input is constantly monitored during programming and the user has additionally an option of adjusting transmitter's zero and gain (within $\pm 2\%$) if necessary.
+The input is constantly monitored during configuration and the user has additionally an option of adjusting transmitter's zero and gain (within $\pm 2\%$) to a specific sensor.
 Output current may be set independently from input for testing purposes.
-Non-linear input/output characteristics may be defined with a table prepared under any text editor or approximated with power series.
+Nine standard thermocouple types are implemented.
+Non-standard sensor may be defined with a temperature versus signal table prepared under any text editor.
+Linearization and internal CJC are provided and may be switched on and off.

-The transmitter provides galvanic isolation between input and output current loop.
+The transmitter provides galvanic isolation between temperature sensor and output current loop.
 Factory test isolation voltage equals 3kV.
 The conversion accuracy class of 0.05 is guaranteed.

 The output part of the transmitter is supplied from output current loop forcing current flow proportional to the input signal.
-Thus, the T1239 may be used together with contemporary controllers equipped with two-wire inputs able to supply over 15V to the current loop.
+Thus, the T1249 may be used together with contemporary controllers equipped with two-wire inputs able to supply over 15V to the current loop.